Komodo/komodo-website/src/pages/blog/2014-03/show-absolute-position-in-statusbar.html.md

 <h2 style="font-weight: 300; margin: 10px 0 25px 0"><em>Macro Monday - a new macro to dig into every Monday!</em></h2>
 </div>

-To get a quick idea of where you are in your document, it's quite easy to override a built-in Komodo function to update your statusbar.
+Ever wanted to easily see where in the document your current cursor position is relative to the first character?
+It's quite easy to override a built-in Komodo function to update your statusbar and show this information.

-# Examples
+# The Macro

 The function that edits the Komodo UI Statusbar